AmenaTalukder/BookStoreApp/README.md

 BookStoreApp 📚
 BookStoreApp is a full-stack web application designed to manage an online bookstore.
-Users can browse, search, and purchase books, while admins can manage the book inventory and user orders.
-The project is divided into two main sections: the backend and frontend.<br>
+The app allows users to browse, search, and purchase books, while admins can manage book inventory and user orders.
+This project is divided into two parts: the backend and frontend.<br>

 Features:<br>
-<br>User-friendly Interface:<br>
-Browse books by categories, authors, or search by title.<br>
+User-friendly Interface: Browse books by categories, authors, and search by title.<br>
-Admin Panel:<br>
-Add, update, or remove books from the inventory.<br>
+Admin Panel: Add, update, or remove books from the inventory, view user orders.<br>
-View and manage user orders.<br>
-Authentication:<br>
-User registration, login, and profile management.<br>
+Authentication: User registration, login, and profile management.<br>
-Cart Management:<br>
-This feature is not available,now.<br>
+Cart Management: //Add books to cart, manage quantities, and proceed to checkout// This feature is not available,now .<br>
-Responsive Design:<br>
-Optimized for both desktop and mobile devices.<br>
+Responsive Design: Optimized for both desktop and mobile devices.<br>
-Technologies Used:<br>
-Frontend:<br>
+Technologies:<br>
-React, HTML5, CSS3, JavaScript, Tailwind CSS.<br>
+Frontend: React, HTML5, CSS3, JavaScript, Tailwind CSS.<br>
-Backend:<br>
-Node.js, Express, MongoDB.<br>
+Backend: Node.js, Express, MongoDB for data storage.<br>
-API Integration:<br>
-RESTful API for communication between the frontend and backend.<br>
+API Integration: RESTful API for communication between frontend and backend.<br>
-Authentication:<br>
-JSON Web Tokens (JWT) for secure user sessions.
+Authentication: JSON Web Tokens (JWT) for secure user sessions.<br>